Running a Facebook (FB) ad campaign is so damn confusing.

-If you’ve correctly inserted the Facebook tracking into your page, when you look at your ad performance you should be able to see more detailed user behavior data like this.
+If you’ve correctly inserted the Facebook tracking into your page, you should be able to see more detailed user behavior data like this when you look at your ad performance.

-Once everything has passed your tests, then you are good to go.
+Once everything has passed your tests, then you’re good to go.

 Your objective with each test is to incrementally improve the performance and profitability of your campaign.

-Here’s a simplified example of how to iterate through a few variables to do this:
+Here’s a simplified example of how to iterate:

 - First, within the group of ads you’ve launched your campaign with, there must be one that is performing better than the others.
-The interesting thing about the Facebook Ad platform is Facebook will often do this for you by giving a disproportionate amount of ad impressions to one ad over all your others.
+The interesting thing about the FB Ad platform is FB will often do this for you by giving a disproportionate amount of ad impressions to one ad over all your others.
 Find that one, and we’ll use that to start optimizing.

 - Test #1: Test that winning ad using 3 different images, but use the same headline and ad copy.
 Run these ad variations until you get a number of clicks on each one.
 Keep the best one based on click-through performance (usually better click-through will translate to lower cost per click as well).
 Improving your call to action is the first round of optimization and might bring you up to -50% ROI.

-- Test #2: Test 3 variations of your call to action.
+- Test #2: Test three variations of your call to action.
 Use the winning image + headline + body combination from Test #1.
 Again, let them run and keep the best performing ad.
-Now you’ve improved your ad performance over 2 test iterations, and perhaps brought your campaign close to break even at -10% ROI.
+Now you’ve improved your ad performance over two test iterations, and perhaps brought your campaign close to break even at -10% ROI.

 The biggest mistake is not optimizing at all.
 Some people will try to set it and forget it, assuming that traffic will normalize, or that it’s a bad time of year.